The Akt Pathway in ALS

 The serine-threonine kinase Akt plays an important role in survival pathways by inactivating downstream apoptogenic factors in many cell systems, including neurons.
 The PI3K/Akt pathway has a protective role under oxidative stress and inflammation.

-Immunity Pharma's peptides modulate PI3K-Akt-CREB dependent signaling, which is responsible for antiapoptotic (thus cell protective) and anti-inflammatory mechanisms.
-There is growing evidence that this pathway is under-activated in the muscles and immune cells of ALS patients.
-Therefore, activating Akt pathways in neurons, as well as in muscles and immune cells, may induce therapeutic effects.
-Apparently, in ALS patients there is no shortage of factors that normally activate this signaling pathway.
-It appears that certain defects and changes in the signaling transfer that normally leads to Akt activation are disturbing the normal activation of this protective pathway.
+Immunity Pharma's peptides modulate PI3K-Akt dependent signaling, which is responsible for antiapoptotic (thus cell protective) and anti-inflammatory mechanisms as well as balanced cell metabolism.
+Akt pathway is under-activated in neurons, muscles and immune cells of ALS patients as well as in ALS mouse model even at pre-symptomatic stage.
+Akt activity is reduced in line with disease progression.
+Therefore, activating Akt pathway in the CNS, as well as in muscles immune cells is attractive approach for ALS therapy.
+Apparently, in ALS patients there is no shortage of growth factors that normally activate this signaling pathway.
+One of the main reasons for lower Akt activation results from cell receptor malfunction.
+Akt targeted therapy should bypass those receptors.

 IPL's peptides activate Akt specifically and restore the Akt-dependent, protective mechanisms under disease conditions when the signaling transfer is insufficient.

 Similar conditions of neuro-inflammation and cell-death exist in other neuro-degenerative diseases such as Parkinson's and Alzheimer's diseases.
 Thus, it is possible that IPL’s peptides may also be able to induce therapeutic effects for patients suffering from these diseases.